amplitude/redux-query/README.md

 export default connect(mapStateToProps)(DashboardContainer);
 ```

 `connectRequest` passes an extra prop to the child component: `forceRequest`.
-Calling this function will cause the request to be made again.
+Calling this function will cause the request(s) to be made again.
 This may be useful for polling or creating an interface to trigger refreshes.

 ### `mutateAsync`